The window menu provides you with the ability to manage the windows that you want to see, and what type of window it is.

 Editor.
 This will open the ATIS Editor Window.

-First, start by typing the ICAO code of the aerodrome you wish to open an ATIS for.
+Start by typing the ICAO code of the aerodrome for which you wish to open an ATIS.
 The frequency (if defined in the data profile) will automatically populate.
 Click Create.

 Select the voice you wish to broadcast with, the rate (medium is standard) and if the METAR hasn’t loaded, click Load METAR.
 Enter the ATIS data with appropriate abbreviations - these can be defined in the profile by your division and would be found in your local Manual of Air Traffic Services.